mbcrump/mbcrump-blog/_posts/2017-09-20-azure-tips-and-tricks19.md

 westus      StaticResourceGroup
 ```

-We'll also need an Azure App Service Plan.
+Step 6) We'll also need an Azure App Service Plan.
 I'll use the free one for this example.

 	az appservice plan create --name StaticAppServicePlan --resource-group StaticResourceGroup --sku FREE